alexanderkoller/pergamon/bibtypst-styles.typ

 }

+/// Generates a reference formatter using the specified options.
+/// References are formatted essentially as in the standard BibLaTeX.
 #let format-reference(
     label: (index, reference) => none, // to generate the label in the first column
     highlighting: x => x,